robotics-erlangen/framework/README.md

 # LUA Strategy Linter
 The strategy scripts are written in LUA.
-As it is a dynamic, scripting language there are compile time checks for missing or unused variables and further possible problems.
+As it is a dynamic, scripting language there are no compile time checks for missing or unused variables and further possible problems.
 This job can however be taken over by a linter, which performs some basic validity checks.
 Our current AI and the base strategy scripts can be checked with _luacheck_.
-Run the following command in the strategy or base folder:
+Run the following command inside a strategy or the base folder:
 > luacheck -q .

 ## Luacheck installation